eloqdata/eloq-website/docs/monosql-data-migration-overview.md

 Immediate cutover mode switches from source database to MonoSQL in a single cutover.
 To be specific all the workloads will be changed to MonoSQL at once.
 The cutover point is selected when MonoSQL and source database are in nearly sync state, which means MonoSQL can catch up the source database in subsecond.

-Optionally, you can add a fallback plan to the simple all-at-once cutover.
+Optionally, you can add a fallback plan to the simple immediate cutover.

 In addition to moving data to MonoSQL, data is also replicated from MonoSQL back to the source database in case you need to roll back the migration.
 Continuous replication is already possible when performing a zero-downtime migration that dual writes to both databases.
 Otherwise, you will need to ensure that data is replicated in the reverse direction at cutover.